cits3007/cits3007.github.io/assets/lectures/lect04--access.md

 - Users have a *user ID*, and one or more *groups*.
 - The `root` user (with user ID 0) is the superuser
   - The first process starts as `root`, spawns others
-- Every user has a primary group (stored in `/etc/passwd`), and can be a member of others (stored in `/etc/group`).
+- Users can be members of *groups*.
 - A user `nobody` normally exists that owns no files, and can be used as a default user for unprivileged operations
 - Processes execute with the permissions ("effective user ID") of the user that started them

+### Unix approach -- file permissions

-- When determining rights to files, we use a coarse-grained approach and divide all principals into
+When determining rights to files, we use a coarse-grained approach and divide all principals into

 - the user/owner
 - the group owner
 - everyone else

 ### Unix approach